saitamasahil/muOS-Artwork-Maker/README.md

 # muOS Artwork Maker

 ## Description
 This script for muOS users allows to manually make artwork for systems like NES, SNES, and more.
 It is particularly useful when the automated tool [Scrappy](https://github.com/gabrielfvale/scrappy) fails to generate the required 3px dither art.
-The script requires the user to provide `screenshot.png` (the base image) and `wheel.png` (the logo/icon or box image of a ROM/game).
+The script requires the user to provide a base image (Check `base.png` file in example folder) and a logo/icon/boxart (Check `icon.png` file in example folder).

 While Scrappy can generate artwork automatically for many systems, this script offers manual intervention when Scrappy does not work as expected.
 Additionally, you can use this script to generate artwork for a system itself.